MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 This is now an effective entry point for people discovering your project, but you should document the URL within your repository contents, in case people acquire your package some other way.
-For now, at least, update your `setup.cfg`, and put this GitHub repository URL for the Source URL for your package's metadata.
+For now, at least, update your `pyproject.toml`, and put this GitHub repository URL for the Source URL for your package's metadata.

 ## Working With Multiple Repositories